 You can choose a package that suits your needs in term of team members, number of projects and cloud storage space.
 Monthly fees are in the range of $200 to $1000.
 Discounts are available per 6-month or yearly payment.

 This is a good solution for teams that are managing a lot of content and require an approval process.
 It’s a pity it’s Facebook only at the moment but Twitter is on the way very soon!

 6. Falcon Social

-Falcon Social is a tool for big agencies or global companies that manage a lot of social media accounts via different teams.
+Falcon Social is a social media management software tool for big agencies or global companies that manage a lot of social media accounts via different teams.
 The possibility of assigning different levels of access for every team member and for every account makes it interesting for larger companies.
 The Listening platform is their newest feature and it offers unlimited capabilities to find the right audience, participate in conversations and turn people into real brand ambassadors.